adamoachs/SDCardBackup/readme.md

 One of these should your external drive.
 If it is not listed, ensure it is formatted with a compatible file system.
 The remaining drives are system partitions, such as boot.

-Using your preferred text editor, open /home/[pi_username]/SDCardBackup/config.py and update the config consts as follows:
+Using your preferred text editor, open `/home/[pi_username]/SDCardBackup/config.py` and update the config consts as follows:

 `DESTINATION_ROOT_DIRECTORY` - The absolute path of the directory you want photos backed up to.
 This should start with the `mountpoint` property of your external drive, as returned above, with optional subdirectories

 `DRIVE_BLACK_LIST` - Enter the `mountpoint` property of ALL the disks returned above.
-This will exclude them as a backup option
+This will exclude them as a backup source

 `FILE_TYPE_WHITE_LIST` - If you shoot in a file format not included, add the file extension here

+There are a handful of other settings in this file that may be changed if desired

 # Shortcut